 International Organization for Standardization (ISO)

-The ISO is an international body involved in developing standards in various industries, including the Pharmaceuticals.
-The current standard for Quality Management System (QMS) is ISO 9001:2015, and previously it was ISO 9001:2005.
+The International Organization for Standardization (ISO) is an international body developing standards for various industries, including Pharmaceuticals.
+The current standard for Quality Management Systems (QMS) is ISO 9001:2015, and previously it was ISO 9001:2005.

 The International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) is a non-profit association under Swiss law.
-The ICH comprises professionals from both the manufacturing sector and regulatory bodies.
+It aims to achieve greater pharmaceutical requirements harmonization worldwide.

-These quality guidelines are designated by the combination of letter Q and specific numbers, such as Q8, Q9, etc.
+The combination of the letter Q and specific numbers, such as Q8, Q9, etc., designates the Quality guidelines.

 The Q10 guideline is for the Pharmaceutical Quality System.

-It does not intend to establish separate enforcement for the pharmaceutical quality systems.
-Instead, it provides a consolidated structure for the quality procedures based on established standards, including:
+It provides a consolidated structure for the quality procedures based on established standards, regulations, and guidelines, including: